Occupational Health Monitoring

-Pre-Employment & Exit Medicals
+Pre-Employments & Exit Medicals

 Health screening is essential for any person about to be employed.
 This not only provides information to the prospective employer on their suitability for the job, but also provides valuable baseline data for future comparison.